vistalab-technion/cs236781/_pages/info.md

 cases surpassing human-level performance.

-This course will focus on the theory and algorithms behind deep learning, as well as on hardware and software techniques that allow efficient training of deep learning algorithms.
+This course will focus on the theory and algorithms behind deep learning, as well as on software techniques that allow efficient training of deep learning algorithms.
 It is a graduate-level course which provides both the necessary theoretical background and the hands-on experience required to be an effective deep learning practitioner, or to start on the path towards deep